fracz/git-exercises/hints/PickYourFeatures-summary.md

-git cherry-pick feature-a
-git cherry-pick feature-b
-git cherry-pick feature-c
-# resolve merge conflict
-git add -A
-git cherry-pick --continue
-###
-Cherry picking commits is like doing small rebases (with one commit only) but it moves current branch forward.
+[Cherry picking commits](http://git-scm.com/docs/git-cherry-pick) is like doing small rebases (with one commit only) but it moves current branch forward.
 Therefore, the easiest way of passing this exercise was to git cherry-pick feature-a, feature-b and feature-c consecutively.